iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The below dashboard shows the current state of the Anchor Protocol.The dashboard also visualises daily borrows vs repayments.
 During the period between May 19th to 23rd the repayments briefly surpassed borrows due to crash in LUNA prices.

 ### Key Metrics
-* Currently 78M in bLUNA deposits valued at close to 1 Billion💰 🔥
+* 78M in bLUNA deposits valued at close to 1 Billion💰 🔥
 * Uptrend in both amount borrowed and protocol usage 📈
 * LTV ratio is at a healthy 25.5 % ❇️ with 245 million 💰 outstanding debt.
 * So far 15K borrowers have borrowed close to 1.1 billion 💰 🔥